 There were witnesses: Quinn Collins and a video camera.
 Soon the beating is all over the news and Paul is getting threatened with accusations of prejudice and racial brutality.
 Quinn refuses to believe that the man who has basically been his savior could possibly be guilty.
 But then Rashad is absent.
 And absent again.
 And again.
 And the basketball team start to take sides.
 As does the school.
 And the town.
 Simmering tensions threaten to explode as Rashad and Quinn are forced to face decisions and consequences they had never considered before.

 Justyce McAllister is a good kid, an honor student, and always there to help a friend—but none of that matters to the police officer who just put him in handcuffs.
 Despite leaving his rough neighborhood behind, he can’t escape the scorn of his former peers or the ridicule of his new classmates.

 Justyce looks to the teachings of Dr. Martin Luther King Jr. for answers.
 But do they hold up anymore?
 He starts a journal to Dr. King to find out.

 Then comes the day Justyce goes driving with his best friend, Manny, windows rolled down, music turned up—way up, sparking the fury of a white off-duty cop beside them.
 Words fly.
 Shots are fired.
 Justyce and Manny are caught in the crosshairs.
 In the media fallout, it’s Justyce who is under attack.

-All of these books are great to read with your children, don’t run away or hide from this difficult reality.
+These books are great to read with your children, don’t run away or hide from this difficult reality.
 Teach love and teach peace.
-Be a support system for your children to ask questions about such a difficult topic, you don’t have to have all the answers, you can say you don’t know.
+Be a support system for your children to ask questions about such a difficult topic.
+You don’t have to have all the answers, and you can say you don’t know.
 You can learn together.